dfrnoch/nitro-sniper-old/README.md

 # Discord Nitro sniper
-Discord ntro sniper made with NodeJS.
+Discord nitro sniper made with NodeJS.
 Usually snipes in 10ms

-## Setup:
+## Usage:
 1. Insert your token in token-here.json
 2. Open install-pkgs.bat
 3. Open start.bat
 4. Enjoy!

+WARN: Using a selfbot is against TOS, It's not my fault if you get a ban when someone reports you.